Health and Exercise Science graduate leads sports performance research

 Among all his involvements on campus, research experience is absolutely his favorite part.
 And that prompted him to change his plan.

-Looking forward, Ewell has his eyes set on a career that involves physiological research, and he is aiming to get into CSU’s Master’s program in Health and Exercise Science.
+Looking forward, Ewell has his eyes set on a career that involves physiological research, and he has been accepted into CSU’s master’s program in Health and Exercise Science.

 “I want to stay at CSU for the graduate program because I know the faculty here is excellent,” Ewell said, “I know that I will learn a ton and that the group here will support my goal of becoming a competitive Ph.D. applicant and continuing my research journey.”